How to Import Photos from an iPhone to a Mac

 The transferred files will be stored in the “Downloads” folder on Mac.

 iCloud is one of the fastest ways to synchronize your photos without connecting your devices with a cable.
-The main benefits of Apple’s cloud storage are easy interface and sorting of files into groups.
+The main benefits of Apple’s cloud storage are the easy-to-navigate interface and file sorting.
 This makes navigating the storage significantly easier.

 To begin synchronizing your photos with iCloud: